JuliaLang/julia/README.md

 #### OS X

-You may need to install `gfortran`.
-Either download and install [gfortran from hpc.sf.net](http://hpc.sf.net/), or [64-bit gfortran from gcc.gnu.org](http://gcc.gnu.org/wiki/GFortranBinaries).
+If you do not have `gfortran` installe, download and install [gfortran from hpc.sf.net](http://hpc.sf.net/).

 If you get link errors mentioning `gfortran`, it might help to put `/usr/local/gfortran/lib` at the beginning of the `DYLD_LIBRARY_PATH` environment variable.